twallema/DENV-serotype-imputation/data/README.md

 ## Interim

-+ `weighted_distance_matrix.csv`: Contains a square origin-destination-type distance matrix with the population-weighted distance between Brazil's 27 states.

-+ `adjacency_matrix.csv`: Contains a square origin-destination-type adjacency matrix of the Brasilian states.

 + `geographic-dataset.parquet`: Compressed (brotli compression) geographical dataset.
 Dataset containing geometries of Brazilian municipalities, along with variables relevant for clustering.
-Made using `data/conversion/build_geographic-dataset.py` from `data/raw/BR_Municipios_2023`.
+Made using `data/conversion/build_geographic-dataset.py` from the data in `data/raw/BR_Municipios_2023`.

 + `spatial_units_mapping.csv`: Area codes and names of the municipalities, immediate regions, intermediate regions, federative units and regions.
 Also available in `geographic-dataset.parquet` but saved seperately to lower IO burden.